 By requiring the oil company to be financially responsible for fulfilling its obligations, surety bonds transfer the risk and cost of any failure to meet those obligations from the obligee to the principal.
 This means that the safety and environmental interests of the real owners of public lands (the people) are protected by the requirement for the bonds.

-With the risk of failure transferred from the obligee to the principal, the oil company has a built-in incentive to operate according to regulations, to observe safety rules, to properly close a retired well and to perform the required reclamation steps before leaving the site.
+With the risk of failure transferred from the obligee to the principal, the oil company has a built-in incentive to operate according to regulations, observe safety rules, properly close a retired well and perform the required reclamation steps before leaving the site.

-In most cases, an oil company seeking a drilling license or permit must purchase a surety bond.
-Various other contractors who are called in by the oil company may also need to be separately bonded.
-Other contractors may be oil field specialists that are on the well site as providers of drilling, repair, maintenance, capping or site reclamation services.
+In most cases, an oil or gas company seeking a drilling license or permit must purchase an oil and gas surety bond.
+Various other contractors who are called in by the oil company may also need to obtain separate bonds.
+Other contractors may be oil field specialists who are on the well site as providers of drilling, repair, maintenance, capping or site reclamation services.

 In most jurisdictions, oil companies are required to purchase a separate surety bond for each permit.
-However, in Texas, an oil company may only be required to purchase a single blanket bond.
+However, in certain states like Texas, an oil company may only be required to purchase a single blanket bond.

 Qualifying for Oil and Gas Bonds